FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js.md

 # Using JavaScript on a Website

 ---
+class: center, middle

+### Time for things to get real!

+Sooner or later you're actually going to want to incorporate JS in a real website, so let's see how that's done...

+---

-# Right in the HTML
+# Directly in the HTML

 ```html
 <!DOCTYPE html>